Bonner Springs, Kansas: Transportation

 River transportation was important to early Bonner Springs, as its location directly on the Kansas River afforded easy access to trade.
 A portion of Interstate 70 was the first project in the United States completed under the provisions of the new Federal-Aid Highway Act of 1956 (though not the first constructed or to begin construction).
 Bonner Springs is located directly on or near several transportation corridors including roadways, rail, and river access.

 Road transportation

-Bonner Springs is served directly by two interstate highways, three national highways, three state highways.
+Bonner Springs is served directly by two interstate highways, three national highways and three state highways: